sk-surya/RoboNav/README.md

 # RoboNav
-Implementing various ML algorithms on a Kaggle dataset.
+Designing a classifier for a Kaggle dataset

 https://www.kaggle.com/c/career-con-2019/overview